 Eddie B. is a teacher from Houston who also does stand-up shows for teachers.
 He tells it like it is but does so hilariously!
 His videos are all about what teachers really say.
 If you like teacher humor, this is a page you’ll want to follow.

 Everything about this page excites me.
 Whether it’s the beautiful pictures and videos, the historical trivia, or even the outdoor teaching ideas.
 If you have a love of learning, which most teachers do, this Facebook page is packed with information you’ll enjoy.

-Emily, from Education to the Core, shares resources, tips, ideas, and also occasional humor and words of wisdom for primary teachers.
+Emily of Education to the Core shares resources, tips, ideas, and also occasional humor and words of wisdom for primary teachers.
 Her goal is to help teachers grow and develop their craft.

 If you need some creative inspiration, Krokotak features arts and crafts ideas for lots of different age levels.
 Parents and teachers will also appreciate the short how-to videos, which go along with the art projects.